StrangeBeeCorp/docs/docs/thehive/administration/email-intake-connector.md

 ### Global Configuration

-The only parameter that requires adjustment is the ``refresh interval``.
+The only parameter that requires adjustment is the `refresh interval`.
+By default, the connector polls mailboxes every *5* minutes.
+Adjust the frequency by increasing or decreasing the value.

 ![](../images/administration/eic-2.png)

 &nbsp;